CP1401/Practicals/prac_01/README.md

 This algorithm doesn't have any control structures, but just uses **input, processing and output**.

-### Algorithm with Selection
+### Algorithm with Decision
-**Write an algorithm** to determine if you can afford to buy an item based on its price and a collection of coins you have in your pocket.
+**Write an algorithm** to determine if you can afford to buy an item based on its price and the money you have in your pocket.

+Notice how similar this question is to the UV index example above.
+Your pseudocode should be structurally very similar.
-This algorithm should have included the **selection** (or decision) control structure.
+This algorithm should have included the **decision** (or selection) control structure.
 We will learn more about that soon.

 ### Algorithm with Repetition
 **Write an algorithm** to instruct a teenager how to clean their room.
 They have lots of things on the floor, and need to pick them up until there are no more things on the floor.

+Note: we are not trying to write code here, so just include simple instructions like you might say to a person or robotic assistant.
 This algorithm should have included the **repetition** (or iteration or loop) control structure.
 We will learn more about that later.